Forum Discussion

 I have added a shape for the X-axis and Y-axis lines.
 However, when the discount rate reaches 0, the discount rate line overlaps with the X-axis shape, making it difficult to hover over the values.
 Is there any padding option available to adjust the X-axis values downward to prevent this overlap?

-Hi @Karsurya12_03 I am attaching screenshot below .I have added a shape for the X-axis and Y-axis lines.
+Hi Anonymous I am attaching screenshot below .I have added a shape for the X-axis and Y-axis lines.
 However, when the discount rate reaches 0, the discount rate line overlaps with the X-axis shape, making it difficult to hover over the values.
 Is there any padding option available to adjust the X-axis labels downward to prevent this overlap?

-Hi @Bhavyasree24 ,
+Hi Bhavyasree24 ,

 In Power BI, there’s no straightforward way to add padding to axis labels.
 However, you can try these workarounds to prevent the X-axis from overlapping with lines or shapes on your chart: